CtrlK

 Suggestions

-Split each project type (binary, library, workspace, web API) into separate referenced files and keep SKILL.md as a concise routing overview with only the analysis step and quick-start inline.
+Split each project type (binary, library, workspace, web API, WASM) into separate referenced files and keep SKILL.md as a concise overview with a decision tree pointing to the right template.

-Add explicit validation checkpoints after scaffolding: 'Run `cargo check` to verify the generated project compiles' and 'Run `cargo test` to confirm test infrastructure works'.
+Add explicit validation checkpoints after scaffolding: 'Run `cargo check` to verify compilation' and 'Run `cargo test` to confirm test setup works.'

 DimensionReasoningScore